Book Your Free Consultation

 Eyes are naturally spherical in shape, but the eye of someone who has this condition is shaped more like a rugby ball.
 This means that when light enters the eye it’s refracted more in one direction than the other, allowing only part of the object to be in focus – resulting in blurred vision.
 In most cases with children, astigmatism is inherited and is often present at birth.
 However if left undiagnosed, it can lead to a lazy eye.

-Whilst this condition is often present from birth, the NHS has listed other potential causes:
+Whilst this condition is often present from birth, the NHS has listed other potential causes such as:

 You will probably not notice anything wrong with your child’s vision if they have signs of the condition.
 That’s not unusual as children will often accept poor vision without saying anything.
 After all, they may never have seen the world in focus so won’t know any different.
 However, children with this condition may experience symptoms including: